CDCgov/tostadas/README.md

 ### Gene Annotation

-Currently, consists of two annotation options:
+Currently, consists of three annotation options:
 * (1) Liftoff
     * The liftoff workflow annotates input fasta-formatted genomes and produces accompanying gff and genbank tbl files.
 The input includes the reference genome fasta, reference gff and your multi-sample fasta and metadata in .xlsx format.
 The [Liftoff](https://github.com/agshumate/Liftoff) workflow was brought over and integrated from the Liftoff tool, responsible for accurately mapping annotations for assembled genomes.
+We recently integrated [RepeatMaster](https://www.repeatmasker.org/) into this workflow, and the updated workflow used RepeatMasker to annotate repeats, and Liftoff to annotate functional regions, then combines the GFF outputs.
+RepeatMasker was added to support variola in addition to MPOX.
+Be sure to specifiy the correct database in the params for this option.
 * (2) VADR
     * The VADR workflow annotates input fasta-formatted genomes and generates gff / tbl files.
-The inputs into this workflow are your multi-sample fasta, metadata in .xlsx format, and reference information for the pathogen genome which is included within this repository (found [here](https://github.com/CDCgov/tostadas/tree/master/vadr_files/mpxv-models)).
-VADR is an existing package that was integrated into the pipeline and you can find more information about this tool at the following link: [VADR Git Repo](https://github.com/ncbi/vadr).
+The inputs into this workflow are your multi-sample fasta, metadata in .xlsx format, and reference information for the pathogen genome which is included within [this repository](https://github.com/CDCgov/tostadas/tree/master/vadr_files/mpxv-models).
+Find out more at the [VADR GitHub Repo](https://github.com/ncbi/vadr).
 * (3) Bakta
     * The Bakta workflow annotates input fasta-formatted bacterial genomes & plasmids and generates gff / tbl files.
-The inputs into this workflow are single-sample fasta, metadata in .xlsx format, and a reference database used for annotation (found [here](https://zenodo.org/records/7669534)).
+The inputs into this workflow are single-sample fasta files, metadata in .xlsx format, and a reference database used for annotation (found [here](https://zenodo.org/records/7669534)).
 Bakta is an existing bacterial annotation tool that was integrated into the pipeline.
 You can find more information about this tool at the following link: [Bakta Git Repo](https://github.com/CDCgov/tostadas/tree/master#gene-annotation).

 ### Submission
 Submission workflow generates the necessary files for Genbank submission, generates a BioSample ID, then optionally uploads Fastq files via FTP to SRA.
 This workflow was adapted from [SeqSender](https://github.com/CDCgov/seqsender) public database submission pipeline.